 Pollution including particles from the old Bellozanne Incinerator has ceased as the new La Collette Energy from Waste plant is now operational which uses the latest pollution control technology to minimise harmful emissions.
+The emissions are monitored in real time and are available in report form from the Transport & Technical Services Department.

 The Easylink coach service began on the 19th April 2003.
 There are 10 to 15 buses operating with poor emissions compared to the cleaner Connex buses which have Euro 3 & 4 engines.
 When these engines are used in conjunction with low-sulphur diesel, emissions are very much lower.
 An aim should be to fit continuously regenerating particulate traps to Euro 2 and earlier diesel engines.
-(The cost is up to £3,500 per vehicle but 90% of particles can be removed).
-Parking is free in St Helier for smaller cars producing less $CO_2$ .
+(The cost is up to \pounds 3,500 per vehicle but 90% of particles can be removed).
+Parking is free in St Helier for smaller cars producing less CO2.
 In Jersey, there were more than 3 million passenger journeys on the myBus network in 2009, and the number of passenger journeys is rising steadily year on year.
 Ref: http://mybus.je/connex